 - Consider metaphors.
-You could bring glasses that allow people to see more clearly, communication equipment so they can reach out when they're ready or if they have something to say to you.
+You could bring glasses that allow people to see more clearly.

 - Choose the adventuring team carefully.
 See if you can get the person(s) being rescued to approve the team members or use the Litmus Test to check whether anyone in the system is anxious about the proposed adventure team.

-Real Example: Adventure Team & the Rescue Mission by the Crisses
+Real Examples: Adventure Team & the Rescue Mission by the Crisses